Dance company ‘devastated’ after girl killed in Christmas parade; many ‘young ones’ witnessed crash

-RALEIGH, N.C.
-(WNCN) — A dance troupe in North Carolina is distraught after an 11-year-old dancer was killed while performing in the Raleigh Christmas Parade Saturday morning.
+A dance troupe in North Carolina is distraught after an 11-year-old dancer was killed while performing in the Raleigh Christmas Parade Saturday morning.
+KTLA’s sister station WNCN reports.

 The young girl was participating in the 78th annual parade when a pickup truck towing a parade float ran over her – and nearly hit several other dancers, Raleigh police said.